-- 1. Students who obtain grades below 4.00, but equal to or higher than 3.00, may ask to keep their grades up to 9 credits for 90-credit master's degrees and 12 credits for 120-credit master's degrees, subject to article 17.2.
-For the Master of Science in Wealth Management, this rule does not apply to classes grouped into modules.
+- Students who obtain grades below 4.00, but equal to or higher than 3.00, may ask to keep their grades up to 9 credits for 90-credit master's degrees and 12 credits for 120-credit master's degrees, subject to article 17.2.
 Students who wish to keep a grade between 3.00 and 4.00 must do so a maximum of 3 weeks after results are announced officially.
 After this period, no requests for keeping grades shall be accepted.
 Grades that have been kept are definitive as are the associated credits, and the examination cannot be re-sat. - 2.
-Modules for core classes are passed if the student achieves, for all of the classes in the module, an average weighted by the number of credits for each class equal to or higher than 4.00 and no grades lower than 3.00.
-In this case, the student acquires the block of 12 ECTS credits for the module. - 3.
-In case of failure at the end of the ordinary examination session, either with a grade lower than 4.00 or a negative evaluation, or if the student's average weighted by the number of credits is below 4.00 or with a grade below 3.00 for a module, the student has the possibility of re-sitting examinations during the extraordinary session, subject to article 19.1 a) of these regulations and the specific requirements in the study plan specific to each master's degree.
-Should the student fail a module, they only have to re-sit the examinations for which their grade was less than 4.00. - 4.
-Failing during the extraordinary session is definitive, subject to paragraphs 1 and 5 of this article.
-Should a student fail a compulsory class or a module during the extraordinary session, they cannot take the class concerned a second time and shall be eliminated from the master's degree, in accordance with article 19.1 e) and subject to article 13.2 of these regulations. - 5.
+In case of failure at the end of the ordinary examination session, either with a grade lower than 4.00 or a negative evaluation, the student has the possibility of re-sitting examinations during the extraordinary session, subject to article 19.1 a) of these regulations and the specific requirements in the study plan specific to each master's degree. - 3.
+Failing during the extraordinary session is definitive, subject to paragraphs 1 and 4 of this article.
+Should a student fail a compulsory class during the extraordinary session, they cannot take the class concerned a second time and shall be eliminated from the master's degree, in accordance with article 19.1 e) and subject to article 13.2 of these regulations. - 4.
 Should a student fail an optional class during the extraordinary session, they may take the class concerned a second and final time, or enroll for a class in the same group of options if there are others that they have not yet taken, subject to article 8 of these regulations.
-They shall then be subject to paragraphs 1 and 2 of this article. - 6.
+They shall then be subject to paragraph 1 of this article. - 5.
 Additional classes that are failed shall be indicated on the transcript of records but have no effect on passing the master's degree program concerned.